After Tooth Extraction

 It is important to resume your normal dental routine after 24 hours.
 This should include brushing and flossing your teeth at least once a day.
 This will speed healing and help keep your mouth fresh and clean.

 After a few days you will feel fine and can resume your normal activities.
-If you have heavy bleeding, severe pain, continued swelling for two to three days, or a reaction to the medication, call the office immediately at Temple Office Phone Number 254-773-4444.
+If you have heavy bleeding, severe pain, continued swelling for two to three days, or a reaction to the medication, call the office immediately at Waterford Oral Surgery Phone Number 254-773-4444.